cozy-labs/cozy-light/README.md

 *How do I write my own application?*

 Start from an existing one to understand the architecture.
-Then we recommend you to use the Americano web framework and its plugin Americano-cozy-pouchdb.
+Then we recommend you to use the Americano web framework and its plugin americano-cozy-pouchdb.
 You can refer to the actual Cozy.io documentation.
 Everything works the same except that you only need Node.js and Brunch as development environment.